ibkdizzu/DevIntProjs/6.WEB-SOLUTION/Readme.md

    `sudo systemctl enable httpd`
    `sudo systemctl start httpd`

-To install PHP and its depemdencies
+To install PHP and its dependencies

 Install the EPEL repository